 - send your completed application and £30 fee to:

-If your appearance has changed since your existing photo was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.
+If your appearance has changed since your existing photograph was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.

-Driving before your licence is returned
+Driving before your licence arrives

-You can drive before you receive your licence as long as you:
+Once the DVA has received your valid application, you can drive before you receive your licence as long as you:

 - have made a qualifying application for a licence

 - haven't been refused a licence for medical reasons or for not complying with the DVA medical enquiries

 - wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - keep to any special conditions which apply to the licence